jitpack/jitpack.io/BUILDING.md

 ## Android projects

-See the [Guide to publising Android libraries](ANDROID.md) with Gradle
+See the [Guide to publishing Android libraries](ANDROID.md) with Gradle

 ## Maven projects